TheSquidCombatant/LongFileSort/README.md

 You can also pass the path to the configuration file as the first parameter at startup.
 Preset configuration files for Creator are located in the [`Presets\Creator`](https://github.com/TheSquidCombatant/LongFileSort/tree/main/Presets/Creator) directory.
 ## Creator.Checker
-Executable file project that checks generated files source files.
+Executable file project that checks generated source files with unsorted data.
 To run, you need a configuration file the same as for the Creator project.
 ## Sorter
 Executable file project that creates a file with sorted data based on a file with unsorted data.
 To run, you need to provide a configuration file of the following type:
 ```json